fantomsam/Up-Down-Counter/README.md

-## Example for a counter with Up/Down inputs
+## VHDL Example for a Up/Down Counter